Mental Health 101

 Pathological lying by itself is not classified as a mental illness in the DSM-5-TR.
 That is why you will not find a clinician who diagnoses someone purely as a pathological liar.
 When lying is significant, a professional looks for an underlying condition it might belong to, or considers whether it is happening independently of any diagnosable disorder.

-The practical takeaway is the same either way.
-If someone's lying is harming them or the people around them, the useful question is not whether to slap a label on them but whether a qualified clinician can assess what is driving the behavior and whether treatable conditions are involved.
+For now that remains a proposal rather than an official category.
+The practical takeaway is the same either way: if someone's lying is harming them or the people around them, the useful question is what drives the behavior and whether treatable conditions are involved.
+A clinician can sort that out.
+A label applied in an argument cannot.

 How to respond: a conversation toolkit